Now that Fitzgerald's out, what's wrong with keeping Tuggle as Baltimore Police commisioner?

 Tuggle is a graduate of Coppin State University and holds a business degree and master’s degree in government, with a concentration in national security studies, from the Johns Hopkins University.

-Why would we let guys like this go without further consideration or an effort to keep them?
+Why would we let a guy like this go without further consideration or an effort to keep him?

-Tuggle has been in place as interim commissioner since May, and if there have been any positive trends in crime, they have been happening on his watch.
+Tuggle has been in place as interim commissioner since May, and if there have been any positive trends in crime reduction, they have been happening on his watch.
 If the last eight months had been a tryout for the job, we clearly would have said keep him.

 It might be that Tuggle took a good look at the Baltimore Police Department and decided it was too big a mess to clean up.
 Maybe he wants to spend more time with his family.
 But pardon me for being skeptical that a man with Tuggle’s experience, at his age, would want to walk away from such a challenge.
 “The problems are a heavy lift,” he said in October, “but they’re not insurmountable.”